Logo

 Twitter

 Branch and bound (B&B) was introduced by Land and Doig in 1960 and remains the backbone of every modern IP solver.
-In this post, we explain the algorithm in detail, walk through a complete example on the knapsack problem, and discuss the key design choices that make B&B efficient.
+In this post, we explain the algorithm, walk through a complete example that demonstrates all three types of pruning, and discuss the design choices that make B&B efficient.

 The idea

 Branch and bound works by building a search tree.
-The root of the tree is the original IP.
-At each node, we solve the LP relaxation.
-If the LP solution happens to be integer, we have found a feasible IP solution.
-If not, we pick a fractional variable and branch: create two child nodes by adding constraints that force this variable to be either rounded down or rounded up.
-We then solve the LP relaxation at each child node.
+At the root, we solve the LP relaxation.
+If the solution happens to be integer, we are done.
+If not, we pick a fractional variable and branch: create two child nodes that force this variable to be either rounded down or rounded up.
+We then solve the LP relaxation at each child.

 The key insight is that we do not need to explore every node.
 The LP relaxation at each node provides a bound on the best IP solution achievable in that subtree.
-If this bound is worse than the best integer solution found so far (the incumbent), we can prune the entire subtree — no integer solution in it can beat the incumbent.
+If this bound is worse than the best integer solution found so far (the incumbent), we can prune the entire subtree — no integer solution in it can improve the incumbent.
+This is what makes B&B practical: good bounds let us discard large parts of the search space without ever looking at them.

 The algorithm

-Initialize: Set the global upper bound to ++\infty and the global lower bound (incumbent value) to -\infty.
-Create a list of active nodes containing only the root node.
+Initialize: Set the incumbent value to -\infty.
+Create a list of active nodes containing only the root.

 Step 1 — Select.
 Choose an active node from the list.